StructLens: A Structural Lens for Language Models via Maximum Spanning Trees: Inter-Layer Similarity through

+As an exploratory application of \structlensname, we test whether \structlensname-derived layer similarity can provide signals for layer pruning.

 \paragraph{Layer pruning algorithm.} Layer pruning algorithms for Transformer LMs~\citep{yang-etal-2024-laco,men-etal-2025-shortgpt, gromov2025the} identify and prune layers that produce relatively small modifications to representations based on their similarity across layers.
-This approach leverages the residual connections in Transformer architecture as described in Eq.~\ref{eq:residual_connection} and quantifies layer importance to determine layers for removal.
-We employ the metric introduced in \citet{men-etal-2025-shortgpt} and assess layer influence through \structlensname.
+This approach leverages the residual connections in Transformer as described in Equation~\ref{eq:residual_connection} and quantifies layer importance to determine layers for removal.
+We employ the metric introduced in ShortGPT~\cite{men-etal-2025-shortgpt} and assess layer influence through \structlensname.

 \paragraph{Layer influence.} ShortGPT~\citep{men-etal-2025-shortgpt} computes layer influence (importance) using inter-layer cosine similarity, and subsequently removes layers from the model in ascending order of importance.
-Following a methodology analogous to ShortGPT's layer pruning approach, we compute layer influence using \structlensname-based similarity.
-In ShortGPT, the $i$-th layer influence, referred as Block Influence (BI), is defined using Eq.~\ref{eq: cos-sim} as:
+In ShortGPT, the $i$-th layer influence, referred to as Block Influence (BI), is defined using Equation~\ref{eq: cos-sim} as:

-Additionally, we calculate influence using three structural-aware \structlensname\ similarity metrics, namely Cos-Struct (Eq.~\ref{eq: cos-struct}), Tree-Edit (Eq.~\ref{eq: ted}), and Edge-Edit (Eq.~\ref{eq: edge-edit}).
-CosStructBI, TreeBI, and EdgeBI are computed similarly to Eq.~\ref{eq:cos_bi} by replacing Cos-Base score with Cos-Struct, Tree-Edit, and Edge-Edit, respectively.
+Additionally, we calculate influence using another non-structural metric, CKA (Equation~\ref{eq:cka}), and three structural-aware \structlensname\ similarity metrics, namely Cos-Struct (Equation~\ref{eq: cos-struct}), Tree-Edit (Equation~\ref{eq: ted}), and Edge-Edit (Equation~\ref{eq: edge-edit}).
+CKA-BI, CosStruct-BI, TreeEdit-BI, and EdgeEdit-BI are computed similarly to Equation~\ref{eq:cos_bi} by replacing Cos-Base score with CKA, Cos-Struct, Tree-Edit, and Edge-Edit, respectively.
 Since the score ranges for TreeBI and EdgeBI depend on inputs, we normalized them on a per-sample basis, taking into account the theoretical bounds of each metric.